About Us

 November 2017

-The EAS reaffirms its commitment to malaria elimination by 2030, and welcomed the establishment of the Regional Artemisinin-resistant malaria Initiative.
+The EAS member countries reaffirm their commitment to malaria elimination by 2030 and welcome the establishment of The Global Fund’s Regional Artemisinin-resistant Malaria Initiative.

 December 2017

-APLMA organises the 3rd Senior Officials’ Meeting in Naypyidaw, Cambodia.
+APLMA convenes the 3rd Senior Officials’ Meeting in Naypyidaw, Myanmar.

 March/April 2018